vegart13/UiA-Botanica/README.md

 Here you will find a few simple steps to get you started.
 ---------------------------------------------------------------

-This [hardware and software list](https://github.com/vegart13/Uia.Botanica/blob/master/Hardware-Software.md) contains all the software and hardware we used and how to obtain it.
+This [hardware and software list](https://github.com/vegart13/Uia.Botanica/blob/master/Hardware-Software.md) contains everything we used and how to obtain it.

-A few pictures to show you what [hardware we used](https://imgur.com/a/UtMBjId), and how we set it up.
+Here are a few pictures to show you what our [hardware looked like](https://imgur.com/a/UtMBjId), and how we set it up.

 [Our code](https://github.com/vegart13/Uia.Botanica/blob/master/code/soil.py)